4 Tips for Attracting American Goldfinches to your Yard – Guaranteed

 1. Attract American Goldfinches with the Right Bird Feeder

-Goldfinches are tiny birds that like tube feeders.
-American Goldfinches will also eat from larger platform and hopper feeders, but I find that they are often crowded out by bigger birds.
+American Goldfinches are tiny birds that prefer tube feeders.
+They will also eat from larger platform and hopper feeders, but they are often crowded out by bigger birds on those.
 Getting a quality tube feeder gives them a perch to sit on with less traffic.

 Squirrel Buster Mini Squirrel-proof Bird Feeder